Thermal nature of confining strings: The model

 In the presence of external static charges, the total electric field acquires an additional contribution $L_{\textrm{ext,}n}$.
 For a string of length $d$ centered at site $N/2$ and created by a fermion and an antifermion, the external field is implemented as \DeclarePairedDelimiter\abs{\lvert}{\rvert}

-where $\Theta$ is the Heaviside step function.
+where $\Theta$ is the Heaviside step function and $\delta$ is a small number.
 In the absence of dynamical screening, this term introduces a region of a constant electric field between the two static charges, representing the confining flux tube connecting them.

 To map the fermionic degrees of freedom to spin variables, we apply the Jordan-Wigner transformation \cite{PhysRevD.16.3031}, which expresses the staggered fermion operators in terms of Pauli matrices: